Image Source: AMC

 Image Source: Image Comics

 As for the TV show?
 Morgan is still kicking.
 At the end of season six, Morgan sets off to follow Carol, who has left Alexandria.
 The two of them inadvertently end up in the Kingdom, and while Morgan seems to be settling in, Carol is antsy to leave.
 There are a few small hints that a romance might be blooming between Carol and Morgan.
 Then again, there are also hints she might end up with King Ezekiel.
-Looks like only time will tell.
+Only time will tell, but we do know that Morgan has suited up for war in the finale.